Fighter aircraft: History

 By World War II, most fighters were all-metal monoplanes armed with batteries of machine guns or cannons and some were capable of speeds approaching 400 mph.
-Most fighters up to this point had one engine, but a number of twin-engine fighters were built; however they were found to be outmatched against single-engine fighters and were relegated to other tasks, such as night fighters equipped with primitive radar sets.
+Most fighters up to this point had one engine, but a number of twin-engine fighters were built; however they were found to be outmatched against single-engine fighters and were relegated to other tasks, such as night fighters equipped with radar sets.

 By the end of the war, turbojet engines were replacing piston engines as the means of propulsion, further increasing aircraft speed.
 Since the weight of the turbojet engine was far less than a piston engine, having two engines was no longer a handicap and one or two were used, depending on requirements.
 This in turn required the development of ejection seats so the pilot could escape, and G-suits to counter the much greater forces being applied to the pilot during maneuvers.

-In the 1950s, radar was fitted to day fighters, since due to ever increasing air-to-air weapon ranges, pilots could no longer see far enough ahead to prepare for the opposition.
-Subsequently, radar capabilities grew enormously and are now the primary method of target acquisition.
 Wings were made thinner and swept back to reduce transonic drag, which required new manufacturing methods to obtain sufficient strength.
 Skins were no longer sheet metal riveted to a structure, but milled from large slabs of alloy.
 The sound barrier was broken, and after a few false starts due to required changes in controls, speeds quickly reached Mach 2, past which aircraft cannot maneuver sufficiently to avoid attack.

+In the 1950s, radar homing missiles were developed, giving fighters the ability to engage aircraft from any aspect (front, sides, or rear), in bad weather, and at longer range.